Design a site like this with WordPress.com

 “Nature is the purest portal to inner peace.” -Angie Weiland Crosby

 Thanks for joining my son Alec and myself on this little jaunt in the woods.
 We were very busy on this day trying to take in and experience as much as we could of this beautiful area.
 Our first hike of the day was North Beach.
 To make sure you don’t miss any of the up coming outings such as the one we had just after this at Rosario Beach be sure to COMMENT, LIKE, FOLLOW and SHARE.
-If you go up to the Menu you will discover that PBTA ventures all over this Great West of our seeking that Balance that we can experience went soaking up Nature in an Adventurous manner.
+If you go up to the Menu you will discover that PBTA ventures all over this Great West of our seeking that Balance that we can experience when soaking up Nature in an Adventurous manner.
 Breath in Nature exhale stress, breath in Adventure exhale anxiety.
 I have ‘Pursuing Balance Through Adventure’ Adventure Wear.
 It is fun, top quality, and available for purchase at SHOP APPAREL.

 Happy Trails-